Using Connections in Your App

 usingconnectionsinyourapp6

-When you add a view on any details page, you will have the options to display these connected records.
+When you add a view on any details page, you will have the option to display these connected records:

 Tip: See our article here for more on displaying connected records.